johanneskropf/node-red-contrib-sox-utils/README.md

 You can either set the node to record until you stop it or set a specified duration to record and than stop automatically.
 The duration needs to be put in as seconds.
 Even when set to record for a specified duration you can still stop the recording at any time with a `msg.payload` of `stop`.

 The node also supports the sox silence detection functionality.
 You can set the node to stop recording on silence.
-If you select this option you will have to enter a threshold value and a silence duration.
+If you select this option you will have to enter a threshold value and a silence duration (those have to be point numbers, eg 1.0 or 2.3).
 The threshold value determines below which volume threshold in percent the samples should be counted as silence.
 The duration value determins how long the audio has to be below the silence threshold to stop recording.

 You can combine both silence detection and max record duration or use either independent of each other.